Experienced Attorneys Handle Workers’ Compensation Claims Throughout the Monterey Peninsula

 - Job retraining — If your injury or illness prevents you from resuming your previous position, but you are fit to work in another capacity, you are entitled to training to obtain the necessary skills.

 Other benefits such as compensation for medication, rehabilitation, and mileage may also be available.
 Death benefits are also available to family members of a loved one who died because of a work-related injury or illness.

 Other sources of recovery for injured workers in California

 If your accident was caused at least in part by someone or something not covered by your employer’s workers’ compensation insurance, you may be able to recover additional damages through a third-party liability personal injury or products liability claim.
 You might also be eligible for Social Security Disability benefits and state benefits through the Disability Insurance Program of the California Employment Development Department.
 Drawing on our extensive experience in handling both workers’ compensation and personal injury cases, we can identify all possible sources of recovery to help you obtain the maximum compensation you are entitled to.

 It is illegal for your employer to discriminate against you, punish you, or fire you because you:

 - Filed a workers’ compensation claim

 - Hired a workers’ compensation attorney

 If you or a loved one has suffered an injury or illness at work, it is important to consult with experienced attorneys who can ensure that you are complying with all of the deadlines and requirements in your case.
-We have served employees throughout the Monterey Bay Region for over 35 years in workers’ compensation matters, and seven of our attorneys are have been certified as Specialists in Workers’ Compensation Law by the California Board of Legal Specialization.
-To schedule a free initial consultation to discuss your case, contact Rucka, O’Boyle, Lombardo & McKenna.
+Rucka, O’Boyle, Lombardo & McKenna has served employees throughout the Monterey Bay Region for more than 35 years, and seven of our attorneys are board-certified specialists in Workers’ Compensation Law.
+To schedule a free initial consultation to discuss your case, call us at 831-443-1051 or contact us online today.
+For the convenience of our clients, we offer same-day appointments and services in Spanish.